 As a church leader, I determined some time ago that I won’t engage in silly politics.
 For a start, I’m no good at it.
 I also can’t bear the sheer tedium of it all.
 Is my thinking flawed?
 Probably.
 But I guess it’s better to be honestly flawed than dishonestly pretentious.
 Surely it’s better to just quietly get on with it, no fuss?
 It seems to me that it is, at least, an honourable way to live.
 I’m simplifying my life so that things I’m no good at don’t veer me away from the simplicity of doing what I love.

 How about you?
 Maybe it’s time to put your ‘point’ away?
 Live positively.
 Instead of maligning what you don’t love, model what you do.
 Give it some time.
 Eventually, they’ll come knocking on your door asking ‘how do you do that?‘.
 And when that happens, you’ll find yourself distinctly unimpressed with the question.
-It’s got nothing to do with techniques or methods – and everything to do with love.
+See, it’s got nothing to do with techniques or methods – and everything to do with love.

 You only have one life.
 Don’t waste it.
 It’s God’s gift to you.
 Live it.
 Love it.
 Enjoy it.